AutumnRivers/LunarOSPathfinder/README.md

 ## Executables

 ### `LunarDefender`
 Cannot be launched nor killed by the user.
-Protects the user from a ForkBomb completing, then has a 10 minute cooldown.

 ### `LunarEclipse`
 `$ LunarEclipse 3653 [-s 22|-r 554]`